 Torsten N. Wiesel was born near Stockholm, Sweden.
 He attended medical school at Karolinska Institute and worked there before coming to the United States as a postdoc at Johns Hopkins University.
 There he worked on epilepsy.
 One of his brothers had become schizophrenic, which prompted Torsten's interest in neuroscience.
 Working in Kuttler's lab, he dealt with retinal ganglion receptive fields/responses to light stimulation, using cats and monkeys as his lab animals.
 David Hubel arrived at Hopkins, and the two men began a very long collaboration that in 1981 garnered them the Nobel Prize.
 In 1983, after Torsten had been chairman for ten years, he moved to Rockefeller University and became president.
 He is now Secretary General of the Human Frontier Science Program in Strasbourg.

-Paul A. Wilks, Jr. begins his oral history interview by discussing his early years and family life in Springfield, Massachusetts.
+Paul A. Wilks, Jr., begins by discussing his early years and family life in Springfield, Massachusetts.
 After graduating from Springfield Technical High School, Wilks went to Harvard University, where he majored in engineering.
-In 1945, he began working at Perkin-Elmer, Inc, becoming marketing director in 1952.
+In 1945, he began working at Perkin-Elmer, Inc., becoming marketing director in 1952.
 In 1957, Wilks left Perkin-Elmer and, with Charles W. Warren, founded the Connecticut Instrument Company, a company that manufactured accessories for the infrared industry.
 Later Wilks formed the Wilks Scientific Corporation, which manufactured a variety of spectroscopy products.
 Wilks founded the General Analysis Corporation.
-Wilks retired in 1993 and General Analysis was eventually sold to OI Corporation.
+He retired in 1993 and General Analysis was eventually sold to OI Corporation.
 Although theoretically retired, Wilks started another company in the 1990s, Wilks Enterprise, Inc. This company continues Wilks' efforts to produce applicable products based on infrared spectroscopy and other technologies.
 Wilks concludes the interview with reflections on the state of infrared technology and thoughts about his career.

-R. Stanley Williams begins his oral history interview by discussing Sputnik's influence on his decision to study science.
+R. Stanley Williams begins by discussing Sputnik's influence on his decision to study science.
 After a positive experience in high school, Williams found himself not as prepared in comparison to his peers at Rice University, where he was mentored in microwave spectroscopy by Professor Robert Curl.
 After obtaining his undergraduate degree, Williams worked at Hewlett-Packard on photoelectron spectrometers.
-Williams worked on photoemission while pursing his graduate degree at the University of California, Berkeley.
+He worked on photoemission while pursing his graduate degree at the University of California, Berkeley.
 After receiving his PhD, Williams accepted a position at Bell Laboratories as staff scientist.
-Disliking the corporate culture at Bell, Williams moved to University of California, Los Angeles and very quickly built up a large research lab, which studied photoemission, ion scattering, STM, and finally AFM.
-After the earthquake in 1994 destroyed most of his instruments, Williams returned to HP and started a research initiative that eventually evolved into the Quantum Science Research Laboratory [QSR]: nano electronics; nano photonics; nano mechanics; and nano architecture.
-Williams concludes the interview by offering his thoughts on outside collaboration and funding, the importance of micro-electro-mechanical systems [MEMS] to HP, and how he views QSR in relations to other research institutions.
+Disliking the corporate culture at Bell, he moved to University of California, Los Angeles, and very quickly built up a large research lab, which studied photoemission, ion scattering, STM, and finally AFM.
+After the earthquake in 1994 destroyed most of his instruments, Williams returned to HP and started a research initiative that eventually evolved into the Quantum Science Research Laboratory (QSR): nano electronics.
+QSR's four research areas include: nano photonics; nano mechanics; and nano architecture.
+Williams concludes the interview by offering his thoughts on outside collaboration and funding, the importance of micro-electro-mechanical systems to HP, and how he views QSR in relations to other research institutions.

 Trevor Williams was born in Wolverhampton, England.
 A class with Tony Minson at Cambridge piqued his interest in virology.
 After his second year he won a research fellowship to the Fred Hutchinson Cancer Research Center, where he worked on herpes virus in James McDougall's lab.
 The next year his interest in the molecular genetics of cancer as related to viruses led him to spend a summer fellowship in Joe Sambrook's lab at Cold Spring Harbor Laboratory.
 Subsequently, Trevor moved to the Imperial Cancer Research Fund in London, where he began his PhD studies with Michael Hayman, but later switched to Michael Fried's lab to study cell enhancers.
 Shifting from virology to molecular biochemistry, he accepted a postdoc in Robert Tjian's lab at University of California, Berkeley.
 Realizing that science in the United States provided a more comprehensive market for all kinds of research, Williams decided not to return to Britain.
 He accepted an assistant professorship at Yale, where he is now an associate professor.